Why people are scraping Google Maps plus the 5 best Google Maps scrapers for business

 Content

 There’s just one problem.
 Simply using Google Maps to find the information you want will devour your precious time.
 If you're looking for a lot of data, the mind-numbing process of searching and noting down all the information you’re after will soon make you question your sanity.
-Places API is an option the Google Maps platform provides to make the process easier.
-This allows developers to access Google Maps data to customize it on websites and apps.

 Why not use Places API?

-With a Google Maps scraper, it’s possible to extract all data on the platform.
-Web scraping is an automated method of collecting data from browsers and applications.
-A Google Maps scraper is a data extraction tool designed to collect data specifically from Google Maps.
+With a Google Maps scraper, it’s possible not only to scrape Google business listings but to extract all data on the platform.
 With such a tool, you can crawl and extract all the information that you can browse and click on manually on Google Maps.
-Below are just a few examples of the data you can scrape.

-📍 Titles, categories, and URLs
+📍Titles, categories, and URLs

 📍Addresses, locations, and coordinates